-Learn more about common dog hock joint injuries and treatments.
+Learn more about common dog hock joint pain, injuries and treatments.

 Stifle joint – A dog’s stifle joint is the equivalent of a knee joint in the hind legs.
 The stifle joint connects the femur, patella, and tibia bones.
 A stifle joint is sometimes referred to as the ACL joint or CCL joint (though that is not technically accurate).

 Common stifle joint issues include patellar luxation, torn CCL(ACL), sprains, and arthritis.